 - Slight discoloration near the nail edge

-At this point, the infection is usually limited to the surface or tip of the nail.
-Therefore, many people assume it will go away on its own.
+At this stage, the fungus is usually limited to the surface or tip of the nail.
+Many people assume it will clear on its own — but without proper care, it often spreads deeper.

 Stage 2: Progressive Toenail Fungus

-As the infection progresses, the changes become more noticeable.
+As the infection advances, changes become harder to ignore.

 - Yellow, brown, or cloudy discoloration